 Intermittent Fasting for Weight Loss During Menopause

 I write about intermittent fasting for weight loss quite a lot and not just during menopause.
-Here, I will go quickly over why intermittent fasting works for weight loss, and then, I will explain how to successfully practice intermittent fasting for weight loss during menopause.
+Here, I will go over why intermittent fasting works for weight loss quickly, and then I will explain how to practice intermittent fasting for weight loss during menopause successfully.

 Why Intermittent Fasting Works for Weight Loss